arm61/pylj/docs/README.rst

 how to cite pylj
 ----------------
 Thank you for using pylj.
-If you use this code in a teaching laboratory or a publication we would greatly appreciate if you would use the following citation.
+If you use this code in a teaching laboratory or a publication we would greatly appreciate if you would cite the Zenodo DO above.
-Andrew R. McCluskey, Benjamin J. Morgan, Karen J. Edler, Stephen C. Parker (2018). pylj, version 0.0.6a.
-Released: 2018-05-15, DOI: 10.5281/zenodo.1212792.